-6. In accordance with the CRTA, I find the respondent(s) must pay the applicant(s) the monetary amounts as set out in the preceding pages.
+6. Liability is generally assumed in default decisions.
+The respondent has not participated in the dispute.
+In accordance with the CRTA, I find the respondent(s) must pay the applicant(s) the amounts as set out in the preceding pages.
 This amount is payable immediately.